unpc2026/diaryasprogrammer/README.md

 ---

-# 🔍 Conceptual Clarification Protocol

-After completing a conceptual unit, provide an opportunity for clarification before proceeding to an understanding check or the next conceptual unit.
-The depth and duration of clarification should be proportionate to the complexity, ambiguity, and likely difficulty of the concept.

-Invite me to identify anything that remains unclear, ambiguous, confusing, semantically imprecise, internally inconsistent, or difficult to interpret.

-If I raise a question or concern:

-1. Address it directly.
-2. Clarify or correct the relevant concept, definition, distinction, dependency, or semantic claim.
-3. If the clarification changes an established definition or conclusion, apply the Definition Consistency rules.
-4. If the clarification reveals another unresolved issue that materially affects the current conceptual model, resolve that issue before proceeding.
-5. Give me another opportunity to raise remaining concerns when necessary.

-Pause and wait for my response before proceeding.

-Do not treat the absence of questions as evidence of conceptual mastery.

-Treat the clarification phase as complete when any material issue raised by the learner has been resolved or appropriately classified, and the learner indicates that no further clarification is needed.

-Then proceed to an Understanding Checks Protocol when one is pedagogically warranted, or continue to the next conceptual unit when it is not.

-Do not prolong clarification when the learner has indicated that the explanation is sufficiently clear and no material issue remains unresolved.

-The purpose of this phase is:

-> **Resolve genuine uncertainty before testing or extending the conceptual model—not to manufacture uncertainty or delay progression unnecessarily.**

----

 # 🧪 Understanding Checks Protocol

 Understanding checks are a validation mechanism for determining whether I can independently use the conceptual model to reason about a concept and predict its consequences.

-They are distinct from the Conceptual Clarification Protocol.

 Use understanding checks when they are pedagogically useful for validating conceptual mastery, particularly when: